 Automation can be either physical (i.e. the work of robots), or it can be software-based.
 If you’ve ever “spoken” to a chatbot when you’ve needed support from a business and visited its website, then you’ve encountered software automation.
 More and more things are being automated as IoT – Internet of Things – allows data-gathering and processing chips to be placed in everything, from self-driving cars through to the microwave.

-Automation can be used in accounting software to make payroll less time-consuming.
+Automation can be used in accounting software to make payroll less time-consuming and also businesses prefer using payroll services to manage payroll and taxes for employees.
 It can be applied to CRM systems to boost sales and marketing efforts by automatically handling campaigns and categorizing customer data.
 Implemented well, automation can become a foundation to the business, allowing the staff to focus on much higher-value tasks (the kinds of things an AI can’t currently handle), and that in turn delivers greater value back to the business.

 What’s needed for automation?